USING IRONPDF

 The Code Behind MainPage.xaml.cs

-The logic of our application resides in the MainPage.xaml.cs file, also known as the code-behind file.
+The logic of the application resides in the MainPage.xaml.cs file, also known as the code-behind file.
 Here, we define the OpenAndReadFile method which is responsible for opening the file picker, allowing the user to select a PDF file, extracting the content of the selected PDF file, and displaying it on the UI.

-Open MainPage.xaml.cs: Find this file in the solution explorer under the Pages folder.
+Open MainPage.xaml.cs: Find this file in the Solution Explorer under the Pages folder.
 This is where we'll add our method.

 Add the filePath field: At the top of the MainPage class, declare a string field named filePath.
 We will use this field to store the path of the selected file.